GoodYear Arts Resident Artist, SUMMER 2024

 In this piece, we see gentrification personified in the form of a giant machine.Perhaps more importantly we see the neighborhood fighting back together.In time of crisis, all hands grab a rope to resist the machinations of the machines.

-Serene Fury, 2023 (OCTF Culture Bearer Residency)
+Serene Fury, 2023 (QCTF Culture Bearer Residency)

 Spray Paint on Resin